Our dojos remain closed for the time being.

-Live zoom classes are now running for our current club members, please check with Sensei for details.
+Live zoom classes are also running for our current club members, please check with Sensei for details.

 A non-profit initiative is currently running regular free live facebook streaming of traditional shotokan karate classes.
 The classes are taught by top masters from around the world.
 Some of what is covered is quite advanced, however all students interested in continuing to maintain and progress their karate would benefit from much of this content.
 You can view all the classes on YouTube at

-If you cannot attend our dojo, we recommend that you still try and stay physically active to keep healthy in body and mind.
+If you cannot attend our training, we recommend that you still try and stay physically active to keep healthy in body and mind.

 Karate caters for self training very well as it can also be undertaken anywhere on your own.
 Training resources for syllabus kihon, kata and kumite are readily available on this website in the Member's Resource section at this link, Members.
 There is also a wealth of online classes available to explore, see the above link to "Karate@Home".